kv778/kv778/README.md

 ### > Flutter for app development

 ### I'm a firm advocate of OpenSource software, and hence all of my projects are OpenSource and freely accessible by everyone.

+## *Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand*

 <!--
 **kv778/kv778** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.